When you report a problem, please add the output of

 Fallback Renderer option in the

-julia-client settings and restart Atom for good measure.
+Terminal Options in julia-client's settings and restart Atom for good measure.

 This problem manifests itself in errors like: